 Harm outside the home - extra familial harm.

-The impact of new technologies, including ‘sexting’, ‘sextortion’ and accessing pornography.
+The impact of new technologies, particularly AI and including ‘sexting’, ‘sextortion’ and accessing pornography.

 Issues which may be specific to a local area or population, showing signs of being drawn into anti-social or criminal behaviour, including gang activity or involvement and associations with organised crime groups or county lines.